Hosting the Musical Ride

 The Musical Ride has performed at large venues both in Canada and around the world, including the United States, England, Germany, and Switzerland.
 It can perform at large fairs, exhibitions, horse shows and more, either as the feature show or additional entertainment.
 When organizers request the Musical Ride to perform at a venue or an event outside of Canada, they need to pay 100 per cent of the incremental costs for travel, accommodation and per diem expenses.
 We'll provide an estimate of all costs.

 Within Canada, the Musical Ride may need help with cost-recovery performances at large international events.
 This will depend on various factors, including which provinces are part of the scheduled tour.

-For further enquiries, please contact the Musical Ride tour planner at RCMP.MusicalRideTour-TourneeDuCarrousel.GRC@rcmp-grc.gc.ca.
+For further information, please contact the Musical Ride tour planner at RCMP.MusicalRideTour-TourneeDuCarrousel.GRC@rcmp-grc.gc.ca.

 Host requirements and pre-tour information

 Please review all host requirements and pre-tour information carefully before applying.
 After we accept your application, you will receive an emailed package of information from the tour planner.
 This package will help you prepare to host the Musical Ride, related to: